 In opposing the Medicare Part D reform in 2003, Democratic senator Patty Murray stated that she “was unhappy at the prospect that this plan could tell patients with MS, Parkinson’s disease, and ALS that they can’t get the drugs they need because their plan will not cover them.”
 Yet Azilect, the newest drug to treat the symptoms of Parkinson’s disease, approved in 2006, is not on the VA drug list, though every Medicare Part D plan has adopted it.
 In delaying access to new medicines, the VA is no different from the national health services of Canada and Great Britain.
 Tysabri, a new drug for multiple sclerosis, is available under every Medicare plan.
 It is not on the VA drug plan.

 So in other words, price controls.
-These government imposed price controls have effects on both availability of drugs and the quality of the drugs.
+These government imposed price controls have effects on both the availability of drugs and the quality of the drugs on the market.
+This could affect a wide spectrum of medication, from sildenafil to epipens.
 Since the drug companies will not give the drugs away to the VA, VA patients cannot buy the drugs.
 However, Medicare Part D is privately administered so newer and better and more drugs are available to patients under Part D. There are no price controls since private companies actually negotiate, not threaten, the drug companies to give them the best possible deal and the private companies pass them on accordingly.

 In addition, as Goldberg points out, this could have a chilling effect on biotech research.